Khara-bb/jxscout-vscode/README.md

 # jxscout-vscode

-A VSCode extension for integrating with jxscout, a tool that automatically saves JS files and performs AST analysis.
+A VSCode extension for integrating with [jxscout](https://github.com/francisconeves97/jxscout), a tool that automatically saves JS files and performs AST analysis.

 ## Features

+- Automatic discovery of code relevant to security tests
+- TODO: Project-level visualization of discoveries
-- Real-time AST analysis of JavaScript files
+- TODO: Project-level navigation of assets
-- Tree view displaying analysis results organized by analyzer type
-- Automatic updates when switching between files
-- Configurable WebSocket server connection
+- TODO: Visualization of relationships between HTML, JS and Source Maps

+## Demo

 ## Configuration